 Why Measure Return on Ad Spend?

-Before you can uncover sustainable growth and maximize your marketing roi, you need to understand why measure return on ad spend.
+If you want to find sustainable growth and maximize your marketing ROI, you will have to understand why you need to measure ROAS.

 ROAS Formula